stainpl/urban-octo/README.md

 # My Blog — Fullstack (Next.js + Node/Express + TypeScript + MongoDB)

-> Production-minded blog platform starter you can sell.
+> Production-minded blog platform starter.
 Auth (short-lived JWT + rotated opaque refresh tokens), invite-only admin flow, admin dashboard, post editor (upload + URL images), comments, and basic UI primitives.

 This README is a **copy‑paste ready** developer guide to run, develop, and prepare the app for production — no fluff.
 It’s intended as a commercial foundation: secure secrets, transactional email, storage, and legal checks are required before you ship it to paying clients.